zoltanctoth/ceu-cloud-class/lecture_notes/lecture2_AWS.md

 - **SSD (Solid State Drive)** - A type of fast, reliable storage hardware generally more expensive than traditional hard drives.
 - **HDD (Hard Disk Drive)** - Traditional, spinning-disk storage, offering large capacity at lower cost, but with slower performance compared to SSDs.
 - **Ephemeral Storage (Instance Store Storage)** - Temporary, local storage for EC2 instances that is wiped once the instance is stopped or terminated.
 Instance stores may use either SSD or HDD hardware.
+- **DNS (Domain Name System)** - The system that translates human-readable domain names (e.g., `example.com`) into machine-readable IP addresses (e.g., `192.0.2.1`) that computers use to communicate.
+Without DNS, users would have to remember numerical IP addresses to visit websites, making the internet far less accessible.
+- **Domain Name** - A user-friendly address for a website (e.g., `example.com`) that is registered through domain registrars.
+Domain names are mapped to IP addresses using DNS, making it easier for people to access services and websites on the internet.
+- **A Record (Address Record)** - A DNS record that maps a domain or subdomain to an IPv4 address (e.g., `192.0.2.1`).
+It is one of the most common DNS records and is used to direct traffic to web servers or other resources identified by their IP address.
+- **Route 53 (DNS and Domain Management)** - AWS's DNS service that can map domain names to EC2 instances' IP addresses.
+You can create DNS records (like A records) to point your domain or subdomain to an EC2 instance's public IP address, allowing users to access your instance using a friendly domain name.
+It also includes domain registration and health checking to ensure high availability.
 ---

 ## Regions